-We all loved this simple dish in my home, it tasted like something I would order in an upscale Asian restaurant, yet it was so easy to make.
+We all loved this simple dish in my home, it tasted like something I would order in an upscale Asian restaurant, yet it was so simple to make.
 I served this with forbidden rice and sauteed sugar snap peas on the side, but this would also be wonderful with edamame fried rice.

+Adding salmon to your plate is one of the healthiest decisions you can make.
+Studies link its high concentration of omega-3 fatty acids and other nutrients with a lower risk of heart disease, heart attack, stroke, cancer, Alzheimer’s disease and more.
 By choosing fresh wild salmon (your best bet is wild Alaskan or Pacific) over farmed, you will likely be getting better quality, less-contaminated fish.
 However, the health benefits of eating farmed salmon far outweigh the health risks associated with not eating salmon at all; so if wild salmon is out of your budget, go for the farmed variety.

-- 3 tbsp low-sodium soy sauce (or tamari for gluten free)
+3 tbsp low-sodium soy sauce (or tamari for gluten free)

-- 3 tbsp mirin (Japanese sweet rice wine)
+3 tbsp mirin (Japanese sweet rice wine)

-- 3 tbsp sake
+3 tbsp sake

-- 2 tbsp honey
+2 tbsp honey

-- 1 lb fresh wild salmon fillet, cut in 4 pieces
+1 lb fresh wild salmon fillet, cut in 4 pieces

-- 2 tsp cooking oil
+2 tsp cooking oil